-We have reviewed and discussed with management the Compensation Discussion and Analysis provisions to be included in the Company's 2023 Proxy Statement filed pursuant to Section 14(a) of the Exchange Act.
-Based on the reviews and discussions referred to above, we recommend to the Board that the Compensation Discussion and Analysis referred to above be included in the Company's 2023 Proxy Statement.
+The Compensation Committee makes recommendations to the Board of Directors concerning the compensation of the Company's named executive officer.
+We have reviewed and discussed with management the Compensation Discussion and Analysis to be included in the Company's Schedule 14A Proxy Statement, filed pursuant to Section 14(a) of the Securities Exchange Act of 1934, as amended.
+Based on the reviews and discussions referred to above, the Compensation Committee recommended to the Board, and the Board has approved, the inclusion of the Compensation Discussion and Analysis referred to above in the Company's 2024 Proxy Statement.